😂How to add man and zip to "git bash" nén zip, tar, extract zip (ok)

 Conclusion: Gitbash is running base on windows Path, I think you can run any command that you have added to your Windows PATH.

-2016: The zip command can be installed from GoW (Gnu On Windows). man is not provided (too big).
+2016: The zip command can be installed from GoW (Gnu On Windows)arrow-up-right. man is not provided (too big).

 It is to note, however, that if you only want to add the zip command from GoW, still the whole GoW system has to be downloaded and installed.
 Then you can delete the other commands from the bin directory, however make sure to keep the needed dlls in the directory.